 Adobe is known for being feature-rich.
-As a result, you can expect your ebooks to look their best when made with InDesign, as you'll be able to create and incorporate original design elements right in your document.
+As a result, you can expect your ebooks to look their best when made with InDesign, as you'll be able to create and incorporate original design elements right into your document.

 Click Here to Download 6 Google Slides Ebook Templates.

-Conversely, you might need to make design elements elsewhere, such as an Adobe software or Canva, and later import these creative elements into your Slides deck.
+Conversely, you might need to make design elements elsewhere, such as an Adobe software tool or Canva, and later import these creative elements into your Google Slides deck.
 This could create an inconsistent creation experience if you need to track down design elements after you've created them.

 A slightly more advanced option than Google Slides — but not quite as advanced as Adobe software — PowerPoint is another presentation-making platform that can be used to design an ebook.

-The 2 Best Ebook Formats for Consumption
+Best Ebook Formats for Consumption

 1. Interactive PDF

-EPUBs rose in popularity after becoming a prominent ebook format for e-readers, but given its accessibility on Apple macOS and iOS products via Apple Books, the format is also a viable — though somewhat limiting — option for content marketing ebooks.
+EPUBs rose in popularity after becoming a prominent ebook format for e-readers.
+But, given its accessibility on Apple macOS and iOS products via Apple Books, the format is also a viable — though somewhat limiting — option for content marketing ebooks.